UndefinedLeap/UndefinedSite/blogs/BetterC.md

 hello world!
 ```

-While it might be tempting to use goto for some complex control flows, not only it's complicated jumping from here and there but also it's `fall-through` behaviour like `switch` statement, will make it really hard to be handled.
+While it might be tempting to use goto for some complex control flows, not only it's complicated jumping from here and there but also its `fall-through` behaviour like the `switch` statement, will make it hard to be handled.

 ```c
 int main(void){